wtnwin111/interview/src/com/interview/flag/README.md

 9. Write a function to return all numbers between 0 and N contains 5.

-    *HINT: scan N from lowest digit to highest digit, build the number set based on previous one.*
+    *HINT: scan N from lowest digit to highest digit, build the number set based on previous one.*  *NEED*

         scan N from lowest digit to highest digit, assume we have number set S[i-1] as all numbers contains 5 smaller than the lower i-1 digits in N(N % 10^i), and the number set S[i] can be built based on S[i-1] in the following cases: